GustavFluur/numbers-guessing/README.md

         Enter your guess 5: 25
         GREAT, YOU MADE IT ON THE SECOND TRY!
         Shuting down..

-## Updated gaming features:
-#### Since the last submission was reccieved with some critics it has now been updated by added new content and features into the game for making it more appealing for the user's experience.

         Try to guess the number (between 0 and 100) on five guesses!